By Julie Tomascik

 1. Connect with others.
 Farmers and ranchers all over Texas and the nation are pulling up a seat to the table.
 There are listening to questions and sharing stories of their farm life.

-The clock’s ticking on 2019—a tough year for agriculture.
-Farmers and ranchers faced a trade war, low prices for their crops and tough weather conditions.
+The clock’s ticking on 2022—a tough year for agriculture.
+Farmers and ranchers faced increased input costs, supply chain issues and a devastating drought.

 But it doesn’t deter them.
 As the New Year begins, they’ll dust off their jeans and straighten their cowboy hats.
 Because they’re passionate about what they do.
 And, after all, someone has to grow our food.